firebase/extensions/postponed/firestore-presence-detection/PREINSTALL.md

-Use this extension to track user presence in a Cloud Firestore collection.
+Detects the online/offline status of users or devices.
+Updates the online presence in a specified Cloud Firestore document.

 ## Introduction
 Whenever a user is logged in using `SessionManager` provided by the SDK, the user's presence information is written to RTDB.
 The resulting RTDB document is mirrored to a Firestore collection using Cloud Functions for Firebase.
 Each authenticated user will have a document within the Firestore collection (keyed by their Firebase Authentication uuid) that contains two fields relevant to their active connections.
 The `sessions` field is a map of all active user connections (keyed by `sessionID`, see "User Connections" below).
 If metadata is set using the SDK, they can be found under `sessions/sessionID` (See "Custom Metadata").
 The `last_updated` field contains timestamps of when a `sessionID` was last updated in RTDB.